Department of Consumer Affairs, Board of Occupational Therapy

 Q. How do I change my address?

-A. The Board must receive an Address Change Request in writing indicating both the old and new addresses.
-California Code of Regulations section 4102 requires notification to the Board within 30 days of the change of address.
-You may submit your change of address via fax at (916) 263-2701, or mail your request to 2005 Evergreen Street, Suite 2050, Sacramento, CA, 95815.
+A. The Board must receive an Address Change Request in writing providing both the old and new addresses.
+California Code of Regulations (CCR) section 4102 requires notification to the Board within 30 days of the change of address.
+You may submit your change of address via e-mail cbot@dca.ca.gov, fax at (916) 567-9534, or mail your request to 1610 Arden Way, Suite 121, Sacramento, CA, 95815.

 Q. I am from out of state/country.
 How can I get an application?

-A. You can access the application online at www.bot.ca.gov; however, you will need to call 1-800-952-5210 to have fingerprint cards sent to you to allow the Board to conduct a criminal background check.
-A complete application package can also be mailed to you by contacting the Board.
+A. You may obtain an application online at www.bot.ca.gov.
+However, you will need to call 1-800-952-5210 to have fingerprint cards sent to you to allow the Board to conduct a criminal background check.

 Q. What are the requirements for a foreign trained occupational therapist?